Disclosure- This post contains affiliate links, meaning I get a percentage of the payment for promoting the product at no extra cost to you!

 If you have whole frozen strawberries than don’t go waste the time slicing them, just defrost them slightly.
 You don’t want them completely defrosted, just not rock solid anymore.
 If I only have whole frozen strawberries, I’ll pop them in the microwave, and on the defrost setting have them in there for about 2-3 minutes.

 Put your strawberries in the food processor and turn it on medium speed and whiz for about 1 minute.
 Then add 1 cup yogurt and whiz again for another minute.
+You can use full fat yogurt, or greek yogurt.
+Feel free to use fruit yogurt as well if thats all you have on hand.

 Now scoop out the ‘ice cream’ and spoon it into your popsicle molds.
 If you don’t have a popsicle mold, you can just scoop it all into a container that can go in the freezer.
 Then freeze for 2 hours and then enjoy!